 China’s President Xi Jinping announced landmark military reforms in late 2015.
 The reforms aim to convert the People’s Liberation Army (PLA) into a world-class force by 2050, that can achieve China’s national security objectives.

 This document identifies seven broad areas of the PLA reforms and assesses their implementation.
 These include:

 – Changes in the Force Structure

 – Veterans Affairs Management

-This document further analyses the efficacy of reforms in enhancing Chinese Party-state’s capacity to achieve stated national security objectives.
+This document further analyses the efficacy of reforms in enhancing the Chinese Party-state’s capacity to achieve stated national security objectives.

 The assessment concludes that the reforms have helped further China’s national security interests.
-They have enhanced the political control over the PLA, the quality and deployment of weapons, goal-oriented financial allocation, capacity for joint action and combat readiness.
+They have enhanced the political control over the PLA, the quality and deployment of weapons, goal-oriented financial allocation, capacity for joint action, and combat readiness.
 However, when assessed in the context of specific objectives, the PLA still faces key shortcomings.TDS-SecuringChinaAnAssessmentofXisMilitaryReforms-SD-MK-2020-01